blekmus/aws-stable-diffusion/README.md

 ### Connecting

 To establish a secure connection to the WebUI, you can use an SSH tunnel.
 Run the following command, replacing `ipaddress` with the static IP address of your AWS EC2 instance.
 This command creates an SSH tunnel that forwards local port 7860 to port 7860 on the remote instance.
 Adjust the port numbers as necessary based on your configuration.
-By default the WebUI runs on port 7860.
+By default, the WebUI runs on port 7860.
 If you don't see any output from this command don't worry.
-Unless it fails, its running.
+Unless it fails, it's running.

 ``` sh
 ssh -N -L 7860:127.0.0.1:7860 ubuntu@ipaddress